 The conference will be held on 23- 24 November 2017 at Aero City, New Delhi, India.

 GCCS 2017 THEME

-Under the ambit of the Digital India Program, today, India is relying on technology enabled growth like no other nation before.
-It is also offering opportunity for innovation to the world.
+Under the ambit of the Digital India Programme, today, India is relying on technology enabled growth like no other nation before.
+It is also offering an opportunity for innovation to the world.

 Ideas, roadmaps, and information gathered during the event will become a resource in the form of reports, white papers, country statements etc.

 Main Theme of GCCS 2017:“Cyber4All: A Safe, Secure and Inclusive Cyberspace for Sustainable Development”.

 In recent years cyberspace has emerged as the critical differentiator for economic and social progress.
 With over 3.5 billion internet users in the world, cyberspace is providing opportunities to individuals, small businesses and large companies to redesign their business models for efficiencies and outreach.